-Seawolf Park features a 3-story pavilion, the USS CAVALLA (WWII Submarine) ; the USS STEWART (destroyer escort - one of only 3 in the world); a Fishing Pier ; and a Playground.
-The park was built on an immigration station site and offers a three-story pavilion with a view of Galveston harbor, picnic sites, a playground area and a lighted fishing pier.
+Seawolf Park features the USS CAVALLA (WWII Submarine) ; the USS STEWART (destroyer escort - one of only 3 in the world); a Fishing Pier ; and a Playground.
+The park was built on an immigration station site and offers a view of Galveston harbor, picnic sites, and a lighted fishing pier.
 Seawolf Park is available for company picnics, school field trips, and private parties.

-The Cavalla is berthed in Seawolf Park, Galveston, Texas as a memorial to the lost submarine USS Seawolf.
-The Cavalla was a Gato class fleet sub, designed and built in the summer of 1943 by the Electric Boat Company and launched on November 14, 1943.
+The Cavalla is berthed in Seawolf Park, Galveston, Texas as a memorial to the 52 lost submarines and over 3,500 men aboard those submarines during WW II.
+The Cavalla is a Gato class fleet sub, designed and built in the summer of 1943 by the Electric Boat Company and launched on November 14, 1943.
 She was commissioned on Feb.
 29, 1944, the first "leap year" boat built by E.B.
 On June 19, 1944, on her maiden patrol, she sank the 30,000 ton aircraft carrier Shokaku (veteran of Pearl Harbor and Battle of Coral Sea).
 This earned her the Presidential Unit Citation.

 After the war, the Cavalla was decommissioned in 1946.
 She was brought back to service in 1951 and assigned to the Submarine Squadron 10 in New London, Conn.
 To meet the Soviet threat, she underwent conversion in 1952 to a new class of American sub--the SSK (hunter/killer).